isomerpages/gb-assist/_browse-all-licences-ura/change-of-use-approval.md

 ### Documents Needed

-Location Plan (PDF, 324 KB) – For multi-unit developments (e.g. shopping centre, flatted factory), please attach a location plan indicating where your unit is located within the development
+Location Plan (PDF, 324 KB) – For multi-unit developments (e.g. shopping centre, flatted factory), please attach a location plan indicating where your unit is located within the development<br />
 Floor Plan (PDF, 239 KB) – A floor plan showing the proposed layout and usage of the premises Owner’s consent – Please obtain the property/unit owners' letter of consent for the proposed change of use.
-If the premises are leased from the Singapore Land Authority, Housing Development Board or Jurong Town Corporation, please provide their letter of consent as land owner
+If the premises are leased from the Singapore Land Authority, Housing Development Board or Jurong Town Corporation, please provide their letter of consent as land owner<br />
 Other supporting documents (if applicable) – These include a cover letter and clearances from other Government agencies (e.g. SCDF, LTA, NEA, PUB) relevant to your proposed use